19balazs86/PlayingWithAuthentication/BlazorWASM.BFF.Auth0.OpenIDConnect/README.md

 [Damien’s template](https://github.com/damienbod/Blazor.BFF.OpenIDConnect.Template) is used to create 3 projects: Client, Server and Shared and customized for Auth0.

+You can compare this solution with [Blazor WASM JWT OpenIDConnect](../BlazorWASM.Auth0.JWT.OpenIDConnect).

 ###### Prerequisite to run the application

 - Auth0 account, where the SPA Application is configured